kiwilan/notifier-laravel/README.md

 > When native Laravel notifications are for users, this package is designed for developers to help for debugging and monitoring, but you can use it for users too.

 > [!IMPORTANT]
-> This package offer a support for Discord and Slack webhooks, but Slack has only basic support, for more, you can use [`laravel/slack-notification-channel`](https://github.com/laravel/slack-notification-channel).
+> This package offer a support for Discord and Slack webhooks, but Slack has only basic support (without legacy API support), for more, you can use [`laravel/slack-notification-channel`](https://github.com/laravel/slack-notification-channel).
 To avoid dependencies, this package doesn't use it.

 ## Installation